diegobarbosa/notes/restApi.md

 O limite contempla todos os tipos de requisição, inclusive requisições inválidas do tipo HTTP status code 4xx.

+Em condições normais de operação dificilmente esse limite será atingido, porém más práticas de integração podem comprometer o limite rapidamente.

 ## Boas práticas

-Em condições normais de operação dificilmente esse limite será atingido, porém más práticas de integração podem comprometer o limite rapidamente.
+### Stripe

+Before going live, test that your webhook is working properly.
+You can do so by sending dummy test events from the Webhooks settings pane.
+To do this, first enable your Dashboard's Viewing test data option, then add the endpoint to which test events should be sent.
+Next, click that endpoint's row to view details, and finally, click the send a test webhook button.
+Understand that because these are dummy, test events, they will not map to real customers, invoices, charges, or other objects in your account.

+If your webhook script performs complex logic, or makes network calls, it's possible that the script would time out before Stripe sees its complete execution.
+For that reason, you might want to have your webhook endpoint immediately acknowledge receipt by returning a 2xx HTTP status code, and then perform the rest of its duties.

+Webhook endpoints might occasionally receive the same event more than once.
+We advise you to guard against duplicated event receipts by making your event processing idempotent.
+One way of doing this is logging the events you've processed, and then not processing already-logged events.
+Additionally, we recommend verifying webhook signatures to confirm that received events are being sent from Stripe.

 ### Evite polling